All Episodes

 I don't like what he said.

-I mean, it was it was unfortunate and it was really a slight to uh Charlie Kirk, and I I have great admiration for Charlie Kirk, and I don't like people who slight Charlie Kirk one bit.
+And I have great admiration for Charlie Kirk, and I don't like people who slight Charlie Kirk one bit.

-But the fact of the matter is free speech frequently involves statements that we don't like.
+But the fact of the matter is, free speech frequently involves statements that we don't like.

-And the First Amendment is designed to protect, particularly the minority view, the dissenting view, because one day or another we're gonna be all be in the minority view situation, and we have to have all of our rights protected if we're going to enjoy a robust, wide open debate format environment in America, which is our hallmark and determines actually what it means to be free.
+And we have to have all of our rights protected if we're going to enjoy a robust, wide open debate format environment in America, which is our hallmark and determines actually what it means to be free.

-But your point is the winning one, which is that the tide of history uh shows that technology outpaces government, that technology finds ways to strip government of censorship, and that people, so long as they have their druthers uh and sensibilities about them, will want information that the government wants to keep from them, and they will eventually get it.
+But your point is the winning one, which is that the tide of history shows that technology outpaces government, that technology finds ways to strip government of censorship, and that people, so long as they have their druthers and sensibilities about them, will want information that the government wants to keep from them, and they will eventually get it.

 In the case of food and drugs and dietary supplements and information about our health, there's no such justification that you could possibly conceive of that would justify denying you access to health information that could enhance your health.

-And yet it's the subject of censorship every single day under the current regime uh of regulation at FDA.
+And yet it's the subject of censorship every single day under the current regime of regulation at FDA.

-Well, Jonathan, I think you're going to appreciate this, and uh, I'll just go ahead and publicly say it now.
+And I'll just go ahead and publicly say it now.

-Uh we made many strategic decisions about the launch of our AI engine.
+We made many strategic decisions about the launch of our AI engine.

 It's almost censorship bait for the government.

-I can't wait for them to come after us because it is launched through our nonprofit consumer wellness center.
+I can't wait for them to come after us because it is launched through our nonprofit Consumer Wellness Center.

-There is no commercial relationship with the users whatsoever, and the engine is given away free of charge.
+There is no commercial relationship with the users whatsoever.

-And with uh under uh an MIT license.
+And with under an MIT license.

 And so we have made these decisions in order to make ourselves absolutely censorship resistant.